Deciding on citizenship if you’re from the EU

 Getting 'settled status' to stay in the UK after Brexit

-Find out how to apply for settled status instead of citizenship, to keep living and working in the UK after it leaves the EU.
+Find out if you can apply for settled status instead of citizenship, to keep living and working in the UK.
 It’s free to apply and usually easy to get.
+If you apply before 30 March 2019 you pay a fee - but you’ll get your money back.

 Check if your child needs British citizenship